This post may contain affiliate links. Please see our disclosure policy.

 Here’s a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.

 ONE: In a large mixing bowl, whisk the cream and icing sugar until you have soft peaks.
-Mix in the mascarpone and pistachio paste until just combined.
+Beat together the mascarpone and pistachio paste then fold into the whipped cream until just combined.

 TWO: Pour the coffee into a shallow dish and dip the sponge fingers in it for a couple of seconds on each side, allowing them just enough time to soak up the coffee flavour.
 Place in an even layer across the base of a medium-sized dish.